#000: Welcome to “Getting CX Right with CTMA” - Launch episode

 In this episode I’ll be looking at a selection of some of the guiding principles we use in our customer experience transformation programmes to help our clients to be in a much better position to respond to their customers when problems do occur.
 These guiding principles can be used to underpin your business-as-usual strategy, and also relied upon to support how your organisation responds to unplanned events or a crisis.
 They can help you to reduce costs, reduce reputational risk, and recover faster from unplanned events or a crisis, whilst improving productivity, improving customer satisfaction and loyalty, and improving staff capability and wellbeing.

 #011: How to Lose Customers - without really trying!

 You can’t help noticing today that some organisations seem to have “stopped bothering about customers”.
 Perhaps it’s an indication that some in our “throw-away society” now consider that an existing customer is no more than a passing encounter that can be simply cast aside, and easily replaced with a new one.

 In this episode I’m going to tap into our customer experience research again, and give away the secret of how you can make your organisation incredibly successful at what it does, by getting CX right.
 It’s how a business can out-perform its competition, and how a public service can build incredible public support.
 But first I want to take a look at what NOT TO DO.
 I’m going to look at three key things our research confirms about: “How to lose customers – without really trying!”.

 Let’s have a chat

-If you are working on a customer experience improvement programme, I’d love to hear about your work, and if you are facing any challenges we may be able to help.
-Please get in touch and I’ll schedule a Zoom Meeting.
+If you’re working on a customer experience improvement programme, I’d love to hear about your work and about any challenges you may be facing.

 About your host - Paul Linnell